 That said, being dehydrated before drinking alcohol could cause your blood alcohol concentration to increase more quickly.
 In other words, the alcohol will hit your system faster.

 “Essentially, when you’re dehydrated, you’ll feel alcohol’s effects sooner and for longer,” Pfau says.

 Stoutz emphasizes the importance of hydrating before and during drinking, which can minimize how dehydrated you become.

 “You can’t entirely prevent it, but if you go into drinking well-hydrated, you are less likely to feel the negative effects of dehydration,” she says.

 - Don’t drink on an empty stomach.
-Without vitamin-rich foods in your stomach, alcohol is absorbed more quickly, which means you get drunk and dehydrated more quickly, and could end up with a worse hangover.
+Without vitamin-rich foods in your stomach, alcohol is absorbed more quickly, which can bring on the symptoms of dehydration faster.